MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 ###### _SONAR SIDEBAR_

-There are a maximum of 6 SONARs supported by the client.
+The client supports a maximum of 6 SONAR devices.

 ##### DHT Report Sub-Types

-A DHT report can contain either a valid temperature/humidity reading or it is possible that the device reports and error.
+A DHT report can contain a valid temperature/humidity reading, or the device may report an error.
-This section
-defines
-the two sub-types.
+This section defines the two sub-types.

 ###### Feature Masks

 This section defines the feature masks.
-These masks allow to determine which features are supported by the client.
-The values are defined within the server.
+These masks allow us to determine which features the client supports.

 ###### _SONAR SIDEBAR_